 It turns out that in today’s “go big or go home” world, plenty of people didn’t want a bigger iPhone.
 So they did go home, back to their 4-inch iPhone 5s and 5c models, to wait for Apple to make a pocket-sized iPhone once again.
 Now that wait is (nearly) over.

-On Monday, Apple unveiled the iPhone SE, which has the form-factor of an iPhone 5s, but the speedy components of an iPhone 6s.
+Apple unveiled the iPhone SE, which has the form-factor of an iPhone 5s, but the speedy components of an iPhone 6s.
 Here is everything we know so far about Apple’s newest little thing.

 Important thing first: When can I get it?